amZotti/whitehall/README.md

 #### Shared mustache templates

-The shared mustache templates must be compiled for javascript unit and functional tests to pass.
+The mustache templates (app/views/documents/_filter_selections.mustache and app/views/documents/_filter_tables.mustache) are compiled and stored in app/assets/javascripts/templates.js.

+Whenever the mustache templates are updated, they should also be recompiled so that app/assets/javascripts/templates.js is up to date:

     rake shared_mustache:compile
-    rake shared_mustache:clean

-Shared mustache templates are generated and stored in app/assets/javascripts/templates.js.

-In absence of this generated template, shared mustache inlines mustache templates in `<script>` blocks on the page, which enables developers to see changes to mustache without compiling.
-If this generated template is checked-in, shared mustache uses this file instead of inlining templates.
-Hence, we don't check-in this file.
+In development mode, the templates are inlined into the layout so any changes should be instantly reflected in the rendered page.

 ### Running the server locally